 Step 2: Sew the thread through the turnaround point in the first sequence of weaving which is wrapped around the warp you just tied your knot onto, and then behind that warp.

 Step 3: Bring your thread across to the warp on the other side of the slit and sew your thread over and around that warp, between two sequences of weft.
-Put simply, you are only wrapping around the warp on this side (ie. not sewing your thread through the turnaround point as with the other side)
+Put simply, you are only wrapping around the warp on this side (ie. not sewing your thread through the turnaround point of the weft as with the other side)

 For the most invisible outcome, try to only create a horizontal line with your thread, when it comes to the part of the thread which joins the two warps